Correlated pair ansatz with a binary tree structure: Introduction

 \section{Introduction}

 Electronic structure methods based on a Slater determinant are known to be inadequate for strongly correlated systems, motivating the design of efficient reference wavefunctions tailored for strong correlation.
 An essential guide in this endeavor may be the concept of seniority, \cite{Racah1943,RingBook} which is defined as the number of unpaired electrons in a Slater determinant for a given molecular orbital basis.
-It has been shown that the seniority-zero sector --- the manifold of Slater determinants with all electrons paired --- contains a significant amount of electron correlation for strongly correlated systems with an even number of electrons. \cite{Bytautas2011,Henderson2014} However, even when the electronic structure problem is restricted to the seniority-zero sector, solving the corresponding exact state, the doubly occupied configuration interaction (DOCI) \cite{Weinhold1967,Veillard1967} has combinatorial complexity.
+Seniority is not a symmetry of a many-fermion Hamiltonian in general.
+Nevertheless, it has been shown that the seniority-zero sector---the manifold of Slater determinants with all electrons paired---contains a significant amount of electron correlation for strongly correlated systems with an even number of electrons. \cite{Bytautas2011,Henderson2014} However, even when the electronic structure problem is restricted to the seniority-zero sector, solving the corresponding exact state, the doubly occupied configuration interaction (DOCI) \cite{Weinhold1967,Veillard1967} has combinatorial complexity.
 Pair coupled cluster doubles is a low polynomial cost method that approximates DOCI very well under weak correlation, \cite{Stein2014,Henderson2014} where DOCI is close to the correct seniority-zero wave function, but fails under strong correlation for attractive pairing \cite{HendersonQCC2014} and for the repulsive Hubbard model, \cite{WahlenStrothman2018} where neither pCCD nor DOCI match the right answer.

-Perhaps the simplest robust wavefunction for approximating DOCI in all correlation regimes is the antisymmetrized geminal power (AGP), \cite{Coleman1965,Bratoz1965} equivalent to the number-projected Bardeen--Cooper--Schrieffer (PBCS) state. \cite{RingBook} However, introducing additional correlators on top of an AGP reference is necessary to accurately describe certain strongly correlated systems. \cite{Neuscamman2013,Zen2014,Henderson2019,Henderson2020,GRAGP2020,KhamoshiCC2021,Khamoshi2021,LCAGP2021,Khamoshi2023} Similar conclusions have been drawn from the spin-AGP ansatz, where correlated methods reasonably describe strongly correlated \spinhalf Heisenberg models. \cite{Liu2023} Thus, finding an ansatz that approximates DOCI better than AGP without going beyond the computational complexity expected from a reference wavefunction is desirable.
+Perhaps the simplest wavefunction beyond a single Slater determinant for approximating DOCI in all correlation regimes is the antisymmetrized geminal power (AGP), \cite{Coleman1965,Bratoz1965} equivalent to the number-projected Bardeen--Cooper--Schrieffer (PBCS) state. \cite{RingBook} However, introducing additional correlators on top of an AGP reference is necessary to accurately describe certain strongly correlated systems. \cite{Neuscamman2013,Zen2014,Henderson2019,Henderson2020,GRAGP2020,KhamoshiCC2021,Khamoshi2021,LCAGP2021,Khamoshi2023} Similar conclusions have been drawn from the spin-AGP ansatz, where correlated methods reasonably describe strongly correlated \spinhalf Heisenberg models. \cite{Liu2023} Thus, finding an ansatz that approximates DOCI better than AGP without going beyond the computational complexity expected from a reference wavefunction is desirable.